 The site is surrounded by existing development and is therefore already served by City services.
 Access to the site is safe, convenient, and logical given the fully functional street network and easy access to Mountain Street and Ormsby Boulevard.
-The neighborhood is served by existing schools, including Carson Middle School which is walkable from the site.
-School impacts from the project will be zero as residents will be restricted to ages 55 and over.
+Although the neighborhood is served by existing schools, it is not a relevant consideration with this project as it will not generate any impact upon schools.

-The site is 3 miles from Fire Station #2 and is served by the Carson City Sheriff's Department.
+The site is 3 miles from Fire Station #2 and is served by City law enforcement.